MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 profile.
 With full integration into the routing pipeline, the `SemiTruckRouteCacheManager` provides persistent, constraint-aware routing tailored for large-scale freight transport simulations.

+This way we are guaranteed to follow constraints as well as still finding the best possible route for a specific vehicle.
+Each route taken from the cache is also checked for any possible removed edges and calculated new in case an edge was removed.

 The cache is saved as `route_cache.db`.

 ___